-Mr. Hoover is excited to be with the band program at Rosemount High School in his fourth year of professional teaching.
+Mr. Hoover is excited to be with the band program at Rosemount High School in his ninth year of professional teaching.
 Originally from Anoka, Minnesota, he earned a bachelor of music degree in music education and in music performance from the University of Minnesota.
 In addition to extensive training in conducting bands, Percussion is his primary area of instrumental music expertise.
 He has training and experience in low brass instruments as a secondary instrumental focus.
 Mr. Hoover will be working with students in the Rosemount High School marching band, concert bands, and percussion ensemble while providing lessons to percussionists and low brass instrumentalists.

 Mr. Hoover was the assistant marching band director at Anoka High School and the director of their winter percussion ensemble from 2006 thru 2009.
 He has also taught and arranged for numerous percussion ensembles in the state, including ensembles at Becker High School, Henry-Sibley High School, Irondale High School, Waconia High School, and the indoor drumline River City Rhythm.
 Mr. Hoover currently serves on the Minnesota Percussion Association Board of Directors and organizes their annual Day of Percussion, which reaches an audience of nearly 700 high school and college percussion students.
 In the spring of 2009, Mr. Hoover was voted the Minnesota Percussion Association 'Instructor of the Year.'

 In December 2007, he won the Missoula Symphony Orchestra's Young Artist Competition and was awarded two performances with the Montana-based professional orchestra.
 Since then he has maintained an active performance schedule both abroad and at home, performing locally with the Northern Symphony Orchestra and the Chamber Music Society of Minnesota, and internationally in percussion festivals in Germany and Costa Rica.